yoshwata/blog/content/posts/write-raspbian-lite.md

 Password: raspberry
 ```

-Please change the passward immidiately with `passwd` command for security.
+Please change the password immediately with `passwd` command for security.